wnstnb/ai-sdk-chat-mml/prds/mini_pane_implementation.md

 1.  **Visual Polish:**
     *   Fine-tune all `mini` mode styles for `ChatMessagesList` and `ChatMessageItem` for clarity, aesthetics, and information density.
     *   Ensure scrollbar styling (`styled-scrollbar`) is applied and looks good in the compact view.
-    *   Verify the transition/animation of the mini-pane appearing/disappearing (if any).
+    *   Verify the subtle fade-in animation for the mini-pane.
 2.  **Functional Testing:**
     *   Test all message types (text, with data, tool calls if applicable) in mini mode.
     *   Verify all actions ("Send to Editor," "Add Tagged Document") work correctly from the mini-pane.